RobinSchmidt/RS-MET/ReadMe.md

 Welcome to the RS-MET Codebase
 ==============================

-This is the codebase on which RS-MET products are based.
+This is the codebase on which RS-MET (Robin Schmidt's Music Engineering Tools) products are based.
 My main and most important codebase.
 If you want to use the code in an open source project, feel free to do so (but please notify me and give proper credits and if you use any of the JUCE based code, be sure to adhere to its licensing scheme, too).
 For closed source projects, you may purchase a commercial license.
-I negotiate the conditions individually, based on the size of the product/company, the role of my code within it, etc.
+I negotiate the conditions individually, based on the size of the product and/or company, the role of my code within it, etc.

 Repository Structure